jualvespereira/ICPE2020/README.md

 - <code>./analyzeRuns.py \<run-directory\> \<output-directory\></code>
 - Install the dependencies for R: <code>InstallPackages.R</code>
 - <code>./ErrorRateTableCreator.py \<input-directory\> \<sampling-approaches\> \<labels\> \<output-tex\> </code>

-<code>run-directory<\code> is the directory where all runs of all case studies are stored.
+run-directory is the directory where all runs of all case studies are stored.